ferrous-systems/rust-training/training-slides/src/dealing-with-unwrap.md

 ## Option into Result

-* Sometimes you find an error and you want to add more context to the handler
+* Sometimes we may have the absence of a value, but we want to add more context to the handler
 * In essence: we have `Option`, but we want a `Result`:

 ```rust [], ignore